THE BORROWED SWORD

 “Hide a knife behind a smile” – Ancient Proverb

-In the pre-dawn darkness the soldiers heard a strange sound, that of a thousand flags snapping in the wind.
+In the pre-dawn darkness the soldiers heard a strange sound, that of flags snapping in the wind.
 It was if a regiment of enemy warriors snuck in during the night and settled on the opposite side of the narrow valley, pennons flying.

 A collective moan of fear rose from the ranks.
-That the enemy controlled dragons sealed their fate.
-The enemy sorcerer must be far more powerful than the sorcerer of Xiao Chen.
+That the enemy controlled dragons sealed their fate, the enemy sorcerer must be far more powerful than the sorcerer of Xiao Chen.
 Their regiment was too lowly to have a sorcerer of their own.
 Faced with the possibility of dragons, handfuls of soldiers abandoned their positions and ran away.

 The shapes rose and fell in the morning wind.
 The snapping noise increased.
 “Stand fast,” Colonel Ushi called.
 He drew his sword and held it in front of him.
 “We are soldiers of Xiao Chen.
 We will die an honorable death.”

 The booming laughter of Sergeant Wu rolled over the front ranks of quaking soldiers.
 “Ha, ha!
 Kites, they are nothing but kites.
 Silk and paper, paint and string.
 Do you fear paper?” he called to the men.
 The soldiers put away half drawn swords and pointed towards the sky, eyes round with wonder.
-After a moment Wu strode over to Colonel Ushi.
-With a bow and respectfully averted eyes, Wu said, “The soldiers of Zhou think to frighten us with children’s playthings.”
+After a moment, Wu strode over to Colonel Ushi.
+With a bow and respectfully averted gaze, Wu said, “The soldiers of Zhou think to frighten us with children’s playthings.”